AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 - any value from the aggregate

 The rationale for this order is to go from the generic to the specific.
 This is a departure from the existing Ada model where aggregate override default initialization.
-In class records, there is no way to override default initialization - if initialization should only be done some times and not others, it is to be done in the constructor.
+Under this model, there is no more way to override default initialization for records - if initialization should only be done some times and not others, it is to be done in the constructor (which is available for records and class records).
 With class records, aggreates are a shortcut for field by field assignment after iniitalization.

 For example: